girish17/op-matrix/docs/usage/auth.md

 You can log in to OpenProject via OAuth.
 Authentication is required when trying to bridge OpenProject into rooms.

-- Say `openproject login`, which will generate a unique URL.
+- Say `op login`, which will generate a unique URL.
 - Click the URL sent by the bot.
 - Follow the steps, ensuring you authenticate with the right user.
 - If all goes well, you will now be connected.